sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/General Concept and Testing Flow.md

 ## Demo Test Classes and Page Objects

 Selenium Automation Bundle comes with several page objects and test classes to demonstrate how you can write UI tests.
-The [introduction to writing UI testing] discussed a very basic UI test.
+The [introduction to writing UI testing] discussed only a very basic UI test.

-You can follow to the dedicated guides that discuss more advanced aspects of UI testing such as hiding and ignoring
+You can follow to the dedicated guide that talks about more advanced aspects of UI testing such as ignoring elements:
-elements:

-* [Hiding Elements in UI Tests]
 * [Ignoring Elements in UI Tests]

 ## General Considerations for Writing Page Models for UI Tests